randvoorhies/kinect_odom/README.md

 Current Status
 =============

-The basic functionality is not in place, and the algorithm produces reasonable looking velocity measurements.
+The basic functionality is now in place, and the algorithm produces reasonable looking velocity measurements.

 The algorithm (for now) is as follows: